 Key #3: Know your options and your rights

-> “What if I got my record expunged?” we are often asked, “do I have to bring up the charge, then?”
-No. However, it is smart to check with the county records where your charge and/or conviction was filed.
+“What if I already got my record expunged?” we are often asked.
+That’s good!
+However, it is smart to check with the county records where your charge and/or conviction was filed.
 Sometimes manual errors occur when a clerk enters data, and if you’ve gotten your record expunged or your charges lowered, it’s wise to double check that those details have been updated.

-> Finally, it is illegal to use criminal background checks as a tool to discriminate against prospective employees.
+Finally, it is illegal to use criminal background checks as a tool to discriminate against prospective employees.
 If you suspect that you had a criminal background check run on you solely because of your race, gender, etc., then consider calling your lawyer.

 Key #4: Working on getting a job with a misdemeanor drug charge on your record?
 You’re not alone.

 Having an aggressive, experienced attorney by your side can make all the difference when you’re working on getting a job with a misdemeanor drug charge on your record.

 Doing so means that you have an advocate in the courtroom long before you’re even convicted of a misdemeanor drug charge.
 They can answer and act on questions such as “Can a DWI be expunged in Texas?” and “What should I do if I’m facing drug charges and child custody battles?”

 The last thing you need after dealing with misdemeanor drug charges is to face yet another hurdle.
 If you’re ready to get back into the job market and get on with your life, call our team at the Thiessen Law Firm at 713-864-9000 and request a free case evaluation.